Multiplicative lattices with absorbing factorization: Introduction

 We want to emphasize that the commutative rings in which each ideal is a finite product of $1$-absorbing prime ideals (resp. $2$-absorbing ideals, resp. $n$-absorbing ideals) have already been studied (see \cite{AhDuKh20,ElIsMaRe21,JaTeYe14}).
 The main goal of this paper is to consider principally generated C-lattices in which various types of elements can be written as finite products of $1$-absorbing prime elements or $2$-absorbing elements.

 We continue with a few more basic definitions that will be needed in the sequel. $L$ is said to be a {\it field} if $L=\{0,1\}$ and $L$ is called a {\it quasi-local} lattice if $1$ is compact and $L$ has a unique maximal element.
 The dimension of $L$, denoted by $\dim(L)$, is defined to be $\sup\{n\in\mathbb{N}\mid$ there exists a strict chain of prime elements of $L$ of length $n\}$.
 If $\dim(L)=0$, then $L$ is said to be a {\it zero-dimensional} lattice.
 Note that $L$ is a zero-dimensional lattice if and only if every prime element of $L$ is maximal.
 We say that a multiplicative lattice is {\it Noetherian} if every element of $L$ is compact (see \cite[page 352]{Ja03}).
-A multiplicative lattice is said to be {\it Pr\"ufer} lattice if every compact element of $L$ is principal.
+A multiplicative lattice is said to be a {\it Pr\"ufer} lattice if every compact element of $L$ is principal.
 (For more information about Pr\"ufer lattices, see \cite[Theorem 3.4]{An76}.)
 A {\it ZPI-lattice} is a multiplicative lattice in which every element is a finite product of prime elements \cite{Ja02}.
 A multiplicative lattice $L$ is said to be a {\it Q-lattice} if every element is a finite product of primary elements \cite{NaAl97}.
-A principally generated lattice domain $L$ is called {\it unique factorization lattice domain} if every principal element of $L$ is a finite product of principal prime elements.